GR20 in Corsica: The Toughest Hut-to-Hut Trek

 At Bookatrekking.com, we not only book your huts, we also send you on your way with a comprehensive hiking guide with the most important information for your GR20 , including interactive Komoot maps.
 Browse all our options here and turn your dreams into reality.

-Accommodation on the GR20, Corsica
+Accommodation on the GR20: Staying in Refuges

 The mountain huts along the GR20 offer basic accommodation and food.
 These refuges are under the regional Corsican natural park’s authority and can host 25-50 people depending on the hut.
 Hosts manage the huts from the end of May to early October.
 Outside of this time frame, the refuges are open but not manned and there is no food available.

-The refuges usually have one large dormitory with long wooden bunk beds equipped with mattresses.
+The refuges usually have one large dormitory with wooden bunk beds equipped with mattresses.
 You can also sleep in a tent near the refuges.
 You can rent a tent at the hut as well.
 It is forbidden to camp in other places along the trail.
 Independent of which accommodation type you choose, you must always bring your own sleeping bag.

 Huts do have electricity.
 However, charging your phone or camera can be quite a challenge given the number of trekkers and the limited number of sockets.
 Make sure to carry extra batteries or a (solar) powerbank with you.